 The issue of data protection and data flows, post-Brexit, is the fundamental question for the digital and tech sectors.

 The issues at hand are about much more than GDPR, which is only one piece of a healthy data protection framework.
 The UK is not, and has never been, a healthy country by any measure where data protection is concerned.
-Other issues, including other policies on data protection, privacy, adequacy, and data flows, are only beginning to be recognised with less than a year before the UK, and its digital sector, is taken out of the Digital Single Market.
+Other issues, including other policies on data protection, privacy, adequacy, and data flows, are only beginning to be recognised with a matter of months before the UK, and its digital sector, is taken out of the Digital Single Market.